 To commission, on the 'Nodes' page, select a node and choose 'Commission' under the 'Take action' dropdown menu (orange button).

 You have the option of selecting some extra parameters (checkboxes).
 Then finalize the directive by hitting 'Go'.

-See MAAS CLI for how to commission all machines with the 'New' status.
+See MAAS CLI for how to commission a node with the CLI.

 Note: If your node has more than one network interface you may need to tell MAAS which one to use.
 Do this by marking it Broken (see next section).